-No major projects or improvements were completed to the General Facilities in FY 2018.
+No major projects or improvements were completed to the General Facilities in FY 2019.
 Similarly, no major improvements were made to the General Facilities in 2018 other than installing building heaters and routine maintenance and repairs.
-In FY 2016, the Unit 3 stack was completely relined.
-A nitrogen generator was installed on Unit 3 to keep nitrogen on the boiler at all times; this eliminated the need to buy bottled nitrogen.
-The plant is also getting ready to add a conditioner to the system.
 In general, the station facilities appeared clean and well maintained during the site visit.